jkp09x/udacity_cpp/README.md

 # PROJECTS
 - #### ✅ [Project 1 - Route Planning](https://github.com/jkp09x/udacity-route_planning)
-      Used OpenStreetMap data along with IOD2 visualization library to build a route planner that finds. path between two points on a real-world map.
+  Create a route planner that plots a path between two points on a map using real map data from the [OpenStreeMap project](https://www.openstreetmap.org/).
 - #### ✅ [Project 2 - System Monitor](https://github.com/jkp09x/udacity-system_monitor)
   Created a system monitor (similar to Linux htop command) that shows what's happening on the computer: processes, id, CPU & Memory usage and much more using object-oriented C++ concepts.
 - #### 🗓 [Project 3 - Memory Mgmt Chatbot]()
-      # TODO: Fill in details about the project
+  **Purpose:** In this project you will analyze and modify an existing ChatBot program, which is able to discuss some memory management topics based on the content of a knowledge base.
+The program can be executed and works as intended.
+However, no advanced concepts as discussed in this course have been used.
+There are no smart pointers, no move semantics and not much thought has been given on ownership and on memory allocation.

+  **Your task:** Use the course knowledge to optimize the ChatBot program from a memory management perspective.
+There is a total of five tasks to be completed.
 - #### 🗓 [Project 4 - Traffic Simulation]()
   Built a multithreaded traffic simulator using a real urban map.
 Run each vehicle on a separate thread, and manage intersections to facilitate traffic flow and avoid collisions.
 - #### 🗓 [Project 5 - Capstone]()
   To Be Decided

 ## FOUNDATIONS
 - Learn basic C++ syntax, functions, containers, and compiling and linking with multiple files.
 Use OpenStreetMap and the 2D visualization library IO2D to build a route planner that displays a path between two points on a map.